tysonhunsberger-byte/ambiance/README.md

 - **Composable audio engine** – Combine any number of sources and effects.
 - **External tool integration** – Modalys and Praat installers are detected, extracted into a cache directory on demand, and exposed through Python wrappers.
+- **In-app launcher** – Provide paths to third-party executables and run them from the External Apps Workbench, capturing stdout/stderr without leaving the UI.
 - **Procedural audio sources** – Sine waves, noise beds, Modalys resonators, and Praat-inspired vocal timbres.
 - **Signal processing effects** – Reverb, ping-pong delay, and low-pass filtering.